araddon/qlbridge/README.md

 ### Creating a custom Lexer/Parser

-See example in `exampledialect` folder for a custom ql dialect
+See example in `exampledialect` folder for a custom ql dialect, this example creates a mythical *SUBSCRIBETO* query language...
 ```go
 // Tokens Specific to our PUBSUB
 var TokenSubscribeTo ql.TokenType = 1000